AnkitPaunikar/Scrapy/README.md

 ### Overview

-Scrapy is a CLI tool designed for scraping job listings based on various filter parameters.
+Scrapy is a CLI tool designed for scraping job listings from (Naukri.com) based on various filter parameters.
+Future sites will be added in coming versions
+### Anyone interested in contributing to this project, Happy to take PR's
 ### Parameters of Filtering

 - **–location (required)**: Specify the location where you want to find jobs.